scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Glaucon:** oh okay
 **Socrates:** of which FidoNet was an overlaid network
 **Socrates:** BBS were like forums
-**Glaucon:** BBS is a custom Telnet, FidoNet was a network of them, and Usenet is more like proto-Internet
+**Glaucon:** BBS is a custom Telnet, FidoNet was a network of them, and Usenet is more like proto-Internet?
 **Socrates:** no
 **Socrates:** Glaucon: BBSes were just software running on a server
 **Glaucon:** but that's an accurate description of BBS?